ccrazy88/otter-comps/Readme.markdown

 Otherwise, we will all be dead.
 A presentation should also appear at some point and it will also be written in LaTeX, obv.

-[George] says that throwing this on both of you will be next to impossible and I want to prove him wrong, even though I sort of agree with him.
-Please help me out here!
-And take a look at his terrific face.
-Really, unless we are going to type the entire thing together, this will be a godsend.
+[George](http://drp.ly/pzye4+) says that throwing this on both of you will be next to impossible and I want to prove him wrong.
+Unless we are going to type the entire thing together, this will be a godsend.

 ## Git